-In line with the reasoning so far, but extending into the health-related domain, previous studies have also shown that political ideology is the most consistent predictor of both willingness to be vaccinated and vaccine hesitancy (Killgore et al., 2021).
-For example, in several studies, respondents who self-identified as liberal have higher rates of vaccine hesitancy than conservative respondents (Fridman et al., 2021; Gerretsen et al., 2021; Milligan et al., 2021; Park et al., 2021).
-In the US, counties with greater Trump support showed lower COVID-19 vaccination rates (Jung, & Lee, 2021) and, in South Korea, Park and colleagues (2021) found that even if they adjusted for vaccine safety and COVID-19 risk perceptions, self-rated political ideologies and government trust were still associated with vaccine hesitancy.
-Moreover, a previous study conducted in Argentina, Uruguay, Brazil and the United States has shown that partisanship was the most important indicator of the degree of support for COVID-19 policies (Freira et al., 2021).
-In line with these findings, Gelfand et al. (2022) have also demonstrated that partisanship has an effect over health practices like wearing masks or face covering, in particular, they found that Republicans (the opposing party at the time of the pandemic) had more negative attitudes towards COVID-19 prevention measures as compared to Democrats (the ruling party at the time of the pandemic).
-Finally, research also showed that national identity predicts people's public health support more generally, such as when obeying to lockdown mandates (Van Bavel et al., 2022).
+Political identity influence on COVID-19 vaccination and healthrelated behaviors.
+In line with the reasoning so far, but extending into the health-related domain, previous studies have demonstrated that political ideology consistently predicts both willingness to be vaccinated and vaccine hesitancy (Killgore et al., 2021).
+For example, in several studies, respondents who selfidentified as liberal exhibited higher rates of vaccine hesitancy than conservative respondents (Fridman et al., 2021; Gerretsen et al., 2021; Milligan et al., (2022); Park et al., 2021).
+Previous studies have shown that trust in government affects people's probability of getting vaccinated (Viskupič, Wiltse & Meyer, 2022).
+Indeed, in the context of the US Democratic government, Republican counties exhibited lower vaccination rates compared to Democratic counties (Ye, 2023).
+Additionally, Pink et al. (2021) conducted an experiment in which unvaccinated Republican participants displayed increased vaccination intentions after viewing a video featuring Donald Trump endorsing vaccination, as opposed to a Democrat endorsing the same.
+Notably, the relationship between partisanship and vaccination rates in the United Kingdom diverges from that in the United States, with conservatives exhibiting higher vaccination rates compared to Labor supporters.
+This suggests that right-leaning individuals may be more inclined to vaccinate when their political party holds power and supports vaccination (Klymak & Vlandas, 2022).
+Furthermore, in South Korea, Park and colleagues (2021) found that even after controlling for vaccine safety and COVID-19 risk perceptions, individuals' self-rated political ideologies and trust in the government remained associated with vaccine hesitancy.
+While the relationship between partisanship and vaccine adoption has been previously reported, the effect of partisanship on brand preference remains unknown.
+Addressing this gap in the literature could prove instrumental in assisting policymakers in overcoming barriers to expediting vaccination rates in the event of a future pandemic.

+Moreover, a previous study conducted across Argentina, Uruguay, Brazil, and the United States has shown that partisanship was the most important indicator of the degree of support for COVID-19 policies (Freira et al., 2021).
+In line with these findings, Gelfand et al. (2022) have demonstrated the influence of partisanship on health-related behaviors, such as wearing masks or face coverings.
+Specifically, they observed that Republicans (the opposition party during the pandemic) displayed more negative attitudes toward COVID-19 prevention measures compared to Democrats (the ruling party during the pandemic).
+Finally, research also showed that national identity predicts people's public health support more generally, extending to compliance with lockdown mandates (Van Bavel et al., 2022).

+Politicization of COVID-19 vaccines and the influence of country of origin.
 Politicization of COVID-19 vaccines also manifested as leaders of different countries have openly denigrated vaccines developed in countries such as China and Russia, which led to greater rejection of such vaccines among their supporters (Gramacho & Turgeon, 2021) and the country of origin of vaccines has been shown to be associated with willingness to get vaccinated (Dror et al., 2021; Kawata & Nakabayashi, 2021; Mirzaee et al., 2021; Motta, 2021).
 For example, Motta (2021) found that US adults prefer vaccines that are US-made.
-Evans and French (2021) in their proposed model of demand creation for COVID-19 vaccines mention that inequalities in vaccine supply and uptake between countries are not only to be attributed to countries' power or wealth, but also to brands manufactured in trusted countries or manufactured in one's own country as means to promote national production.
-Following the reasoning above, we hypothesize that brand preference will depend on whether the vaccine brand and producing country is supported by one's political party (Sandıkçı & Ekic, 2009).
+Evans and French (2021) in their proposed model of demand creation for COVID-19 vaccines mention that inequalities in vaccine supply and uptake between countries are not only to be attributed to countries' power or wealth but also to brands manufactured in trusted countries or manufactured in one's own country as means to promote national production.
+Following the reasoning above, we hypothesize that brand preference will depend on whether the vaccine brand and producing country are supported by one's political party (Sandıkçı & Ekici 2009).